 - An electronic museum guide on hand-held tablet computers made available to visitors, allowing them to explore the background to key parts of the Museum's collection and history.
 This will at the same time make it much easier for visitors who cannot use stairs to learn about material that is exhibited on the first floor of the building, or in cases that are not easily viewed other than from a standing position.

-The equipment will be supplied and programmed to our requirements by Heritage Interactive, and the plan is for the equipment to be installed and operational by the time the Museum opens for the 2019 season.
-We will have straighforward means to add and update content as needed; this is particularly important with the tablet guides which will replace the printed leaflets that have been handed out to visitors hitherto, as these have had an inconvenient and sometimes expensive habit of becoming out of date within a year as the layout of displays changes!
-Another core requirement of ourplanning for this project is that the equipment should be fully compatible with any future upgrade of the Museum buildings.
+The equipment is being supplied and programmed to our requirements by Heritage Interactive, and the equipment will be installed and operational by the time the Museum opens for the 2019 season.
+We will have straighforward means to add and update content as needed; this is particularly important with the tablet guides, as some of our displays do change from year to year.
+Another core requirement of our planning for this project has been that the equipment should be fully compatible with any future upgrade of the Museum buildings.